 In this article, we discuss the importance of REM sleep, the problems we may experience when it’s lacking, how we can improve REM sleep, and our overall sleeping experience.

 While sleeping we experience four stages of NREM sleep followed by the REM sleep stage.
 REM sleep, like all other sleep stages, is crucial to our health.
 It is usually experienced at the end of each sleep cycle.
 Each sleep cycle typically lasts for 90 to 120 minutes.
 Every healthy adult needs four to five such sleep cycles, adding up to 7-8 hours of sleep each night.
 Sleep deprivation causes a lack of concentration and daytime drowsiness, affecting our productivity the next morning.

 You typically experience your first phase of REM sleep after 90 minutes of sleep.
 In the first sleep cycle, REM lasts for 10 minutes.
 Its duration increases with every sleep cycle, lasting up to an hour in the final cycle.
 Every healthy adult spends about 20 percent of their sleep time in REM sleep.

 During REM sleep there’s an increase in brain activity that leads to dreams.
-If you wake up during the REM sleep stage, you remember your dreams clearly.
+If you wake up during the REM sleep stage, you typically remember your dreams clearly.
 Your brain waves oscillate very fast during this stage, mimicking an awake state.